-DE ENDENCY STATUS (Continued) 7.
-Are you or were you in legal guardianship as determined by a court in your state of legal residence?
-(If "Yes," skip to question 13) Yes No 8.
-At any time on or after July 1, 2009, did your high school or school district homeless liaison determine that you were an unaccompanied youth who was homeless?
-(If "Yes," skip to question 13) 9.
-At any time on or after July 1, 2009, did the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development determine that you were an unaccompanied youth who was homeless?
-(If "Yes," skip to question 13) Yes No 10.
-At any time on or after July 1, 2009, did the director of a runaway or homeless youth basic center or transitional living program determine that you were an unaccompanied youth who was homeless or were self-supporting and at risk of being homeless?
-(If "Yes," skip to question 13) W you answered "Yes" to any of the questions 1 - 10, you are considered an INDEPENDENT student for enrollment fee aiver purposes and must provide income and household information about yourself (and your spouse or RDP if oplicable).
-Skip to Question #13. • If you answered "No" to all questions 1 - 10, complete the following questions: 11.
-If your parent(s) or his/her RDP filed or will file a 2009 U.S. Income Tax Return, were you, or will you be claimed on their tax return as an exemption by either or both of your parents?
-12. Do you live with one or both of your parent(s) and/or his/her RDP? you answered "No" to questions 1 - 10 and "Yes" to either question 11 or 12, you must provide income and household formation about your PARENT(S)/RDP.
-Please answer questions for a DEPENDENT student in the sections that follow. s a you answered "No" or "Parent(s) will not file" to question 11, and "No" to question 12, you are a dependent student for all udent aid except this enrollment fee waiver.
-You may answer questions as an INDEPENDENT student on the rest of this oplication, but please try to get your PARENT information and file a FAFSA so you may be considered for other student d.
+DE PENDENCY STATUS (Continued) 7.
+Are you or were you in legal guardianship as determined by a court in your state of legal res (If "Yes," skip to question 13) sidence?
+Yes No 8.
+At any time on or after July 1, 2010, did your high school or school district homeles unaccompanied youth who was homeless?
+(If "Yes," skip to question 13) ss liaison (determine that y Yes vere an No 9.
+At any time on or after July 1, 2010, did the director of an emergency shelter or transitional Department of Housing and Urban Development determine that you were an unaccompanie (If "Yes," skip to question 13) ho was ho ?
+J.S.
+No 10.
+At any time on or after July 1, 2010, did the director of a runaway or homeless youth bat determine that you were an unaccompanied youth who was homeless or were self-supp (If "Yes," skip to question 13) j hon • If you answered "Yes" to any of the questions 1 - 10, you are considered an INDEPENDENT student for enrollment fee waiver purposes and must provide income and household information about yourself (and your spouse or RDP if applicable).
+Skip to Question #13. • If f you answered "No" to all questions 1 - 10, complete the following questions: 11.
+If your parent(s) or his/her RDP filed or will file a 2010 U.S. Income Tax Return, were you, of as an exemption by either or both of your parents? or will you Vill Not File 12.
+Do you live with one or both of your parent(s) and/or his/her RDP? 'es 🖵 N No f you answered "No" to questions 1 - 10 and "Yes" to either question 11 or 12, you r nformation about your PARENT(S)/RDP.
+Please answer questions for a DEPENDENT s If you answered "No" or "Parent(s) will not file" to question 11, and "No" to question 12, you are a dependent student for all student aid except this enrollment fee waiver.
+You may answer questions as an INDEPENDENT student on the rest of this application, but please try to get your PARENT information and file a FAFSA so you may be considered for other student aid.
 You cannot get other student aid without your parent(s') information.
-ME HOD A ENROLLMENT FEE WAIVER 13.
-Are you (the student ONLY ) currently receiving monthly cash assistance for yourself or any dependents from: TANF/CalWORKs? □ Yes □ No SSI/SSP (Supplemental Security Income/State Supplemental Program)?
-General Assistance? □ Yes □ No 14.
-If you are a dependent student, are your parent(s)/RDP receiving monthly cash assistance from TANF/CalWORKs or SSI/SSP as a primary source of income? е you answered "Yes" to question 13 or 14 you are eligible for an ENROLLMENT FEE WAIVER.
-Sign the Certification at the Id of this form.
+ME THOD A ENROLLMENT FEE WAIVER 13.
+Are you (the student ONLY) currently receiving monthly cash assistance for yourself or any dependents from: TANF/CalWORKs? ☐ Y es 🗆 1 Мо SSI/SSP (Supplemental Security Income/State Supplemental Program)? ☐ Y es 🗆 1 1 0 General Assistance? ☐ Y es 🗆 1 No. 14.
+If you are a dependent student, are your parent(s)/RDP receiving monthly cash assistance from TANF/CalWORKs or SSI/SSP as a primary source of income? f you answered "Yes" to question 13 or 14 you are eligible for an ENROLLMENT FEE Vend of this form.
 You are required to show current proof of benefits.
-Complete a FAFSA to be eligible for other financial d opportunities.
+Complete a FA aid opportunities.